Andra Neiburga: Biography

 In 1993, Neiburga turned to the management of family houses.
 In the 90s and 21st century she published columns in the newspaper "Diena" at the beginning.
 She also participated in the production of theater performances: adapted A. Schnitzler's text for "Rondo" for the New Riga Theater (2000, directed by Baņuta Rubess), translated Oscar Wilde's "Ideal Man" (2002, Liepāja Theater, directed by B. Rubess), and dramatized S. Oksanen's novel "Purge" for the New Riga Theater Show "Musha" (2012, directed by Inese Mičule).

 In 2004, the second collection of stories "Stum, stum" came out, which received the annual "Diena" cultural award and was nominated for the Literature Year Award.
 In 2012, five of the stories of the collection (title story, "El ninjo", "Place of It", "My Fictional Life" and "Such Evenings") were used in the New Riga Theater in the performance "Stum, stum."
 In early 2014, the collection "Stum, stum" was recognized as one of the 100 Latvian readers' favorite books on TV show "Great Reading", in September it was discovered that the novel was ranked 94th in the vote of readers.

 In 2017, the collection "Stum, stum" was republished to celebrate the writer's jubilee and on 27 January in Riga an honorary conference "Andra Neiburga: language, gender, narration, picture" was held.

-Her daughter is artist Katrina Neiburga.
+Her daughter is artist Katrina Neiburga and her son is artist Aleksandrs Breže.